sadat1971/Emotion-Forecasting-MATLAB_python/README.md

 Feature Extraction at 25 ms framerate and 50 ms window.
 ```

-**step 2.
+**Step 2.
 Removal of NaNs**: For the NaN features, we have used linear interpolation.
 If the NaN values of an utterance is more than 30%, we have removed that utterance.
-> code: gather_all_AV.m**
+> code: gather_all_AV.m
-3. Then we do the windowing.
+**Step 3.
+Windowing of the frames**: Then we do the windowing.
 30 frames, with 50% overlap, using 5 statistical features-- means, std, first-quantile, third-quantile and interquartile range.
 In total, there will be 895 features (41 audio+138 video= 179 and 5 statistical 179X5=895 features)
-**code: f_window.m**
+> code: f_window.m

-4. - Utterance Forecasting (UF) preparation of the data:  Then for forecasting, we prepare the data.
+**Step 4: Preparing and Normalizing data for Utterance Forecasting with current data only (UF-cur)**: for forecasting, we prepare the data.
 The preparation is tricky.
 Things we have to keep in mind-
 - Forecasting uses current data and label for the next utterance.
 - You must use data and label from the same speaker
 - You must forecast within a dialog.
 Therferefore the last utterance of the dialog needs to be discarded.

 We take emotions 0-3 categorical labels only.
 After the reformation of the data, we will z-normalize the data.
 Followed by that, we will do the zero padding at the end of the features of speakers that has length less than the longest utterance.

-code: preparing_1_step.m
+> code: UF_prparing_cur.m

 -  We will use keras library with python for LSTM and BLSTM operation.
 Therefore, the data needs to be reshaped and saved likewise.
 code: save_all_1_step.m